Daniel-Nikpayuk/nik/README.md

 the context folder, but it's actually the opposite: classes are representations, constructs of our memory, and so from this point of view it makes sense for such generic classes to compose the *semiotic* folder.

-Within the restricted a computability space (as technology space), memory as context is still a weak specification, meaning it is infinite in the interpretation of its possible structures, and so it is in fact the generic type-free template (and reusable) procedures which form the bulk of the *context* folder.
+Within the restrictions of a computability space (as technology space), memory as context is still a weak specification, meaning it is infinite in the interpretation of its possible structures, and so it is in fact the generic type-free template (and reusable) procedures which form the bulk of the *context* folder.
 In processing such genericity, one often needs template programming *helper* constructs which are otherwise considered overhead and configuration